bowo1698/masbayes/README.md

 \end{cases}
 $$

 where $k \neq \ell \neq m$ are distinct alleles.
-Note that we drop the most frequent allele (baseline) from each block, keeping only $h-1$ informative alleles.
+Note that we drop the most frequent allele (baseline) from each block, keeping only $h-1$ alleles to provide unique solutions.

 Allele frequencies are calculated from phased haplotypes (the two DNA copies each individual inherited from their parents), so tools like [Beagle](https://faculty.washington.edu/browning/beagle/beagle.html) (population-based phasing/imputation) and [FImpute](https://animalbiosciences.uoguelph.ca/~msargol/fimpute/) (pedigree-based phasing/imputation) are crucial.
-For each haplotype block, we count how many times each allele appears across all individuals and divide by total haplotypes (2n for n individuals).
+For each haplotype block, we count how many times each allele appears across all individuals and divide by total haplotypes ($2n$ for $n$ individuals).
 For example, if allele 3 appears in 5 out of 200 haplotypes (100 individuals), its frequency is $p_k = 5/200 = 0.025$ (2.5%).

 This standardisation ensures three critical properties.
 First, the matrix is mean-centered with $\mathbb{E}[W_k] = 0$, meaning that positive and negative deviations balance out across the population.
 Second, variance scales with $\text{Var}(W_k) \propto 2p_k(1-p_k)$, matching Hardy-Weinberg genetic expectations where intermediate-frequency alleles contribute most variance.
 Third, the haplotype genomic relationship matrix $\mathbf{G} = \mathbf{W}\mathbf{W}^\top / k_{\alpha h}$ (where $k_{\alpha h} = \text{tr}(\mathbf{G}) / n$) becomes comparable to SNP-based GRM by [VanRaden.
 (2008)](https://www.journalofdairyscience.org/article/S0022-0302(08)70990-1/fulltext), enabling proven statistical methods like GBLUP to work directly with multi-allelic markers.

 #### Example

-Consider 4 individuals genotyped at haplotype block 1_1 containing 4 alleles.
-Allele 2 is most frequent (60%, baseline allele, dropped).
-The remaining alleles have frequencies: allele 1 at 37.5%, allele 3 at 2.5% (rare), and allele 4 at 0% in this sample.
+Consider 4 individuals genotyped at **Locus 1_1** which has 4 distinct alleles.
+Allele 2 is the most frequent (60%), chosen as baseline and dropped.
+Allele 1 (37.5%) and Allele 3 (2.5% - rare) are included in the matrix.
+Allele 4 (0%) is ignored as it is monomorphic in this sample.

 Step 1: Phased genotypes (maternal/paternal)
-- ID1: 1/3 → carries alleles 1 and 3
+- ID1: 1/3 → carries two different non-baseline alleles, alleles 1 and 3
-- ID2: 1/2 → carries allele 1 and baseline
+- ID2: 1/2 → Carries one non-baseline and one baseline allele, allele 1 and 2 (baseline)
-- ID3: 2/2 → only baseline (homozygous)
+- ID3: 2/2 → Homozygous for the baseline allele (allele 2)
-- ID4: 3/3 → only allele 3 (homozygous)
+- ID4: 3/3 → Homozygous for the rare allele (allele 3)

 Step 2: Apply coding rule